MicrosoftDocs/biztalk-docs/his/core/host-integration-server-extensions1.md

 ---
 description: "Learn more about: Host Integration Server Extensions"
-title: "Host Integration Server Extensions1 | Microsoft Docs" ms.custom: ""
+title: "Host Integration Server Extensions1" ms.custom: ""
 ms.date: "11/30/2017"
 ms.prod: "host-integration-server"
 ms.reviewer: ""
 ms.suite: ""
-ms.tgt_pltfrm: ""
 ms.topic: "article"
-ms.assetid: de2c2fc1-31fc-4c7e-a98b-4c47a1c5df09
-caps.latest.revision: 3
-author: "christopherhouser"
-ms.author: "hisdocs"
-manager: "anneta"
 ---
 # Host Integration Server Extensions
 The Host Integration Server **DISPLAY** verb is compatible with the IBM ES for OS/2 version 1.0 **DISPLAY** verb.
 However, since IBM ES for OS/2 version 1.0 is a single-server system and Host Integration Server supports multiple-server systems, the **DISPLAY** verb has been extended to allow the user to target a specific server running Host Integration Server by which the **DISPLAY** verb will be processed.